 A household is defined as all persons occupying the same unit, regardless of familial status or relationship to one another.
-Household members include all persons, including minors and adults, whose current primary residence is the hurricane-impacted property or whose primary residence was the hurricane-damaged property at the time of the disaster.
+Household members include all persons, including minors and adults, whose current primary residence is the property for which a clear title is trying to be obtained. the hurricane impacted property or whose primary residence was the hurricane-damaged property at the time of the disaster.